Hansen clinches first European Tour win with back-nine surge - RFI

 Rock-solid Hansen did not drop a shot in the final round and parred the final two holes at Randpark Golf Club in suburban Johannesburg while Nienaber bogeyed both, giving the Dane a two-shot victory.

-Hansen shot a four-under-par final round of 67 for a 265 total while Nienaber, who won rave reviews since Thursday for his remarkable long drives, finished with a 70 and a 267 total.
+Hansen fired a four-under-par final round of 67 for a 265 total while Nienaber, who won rave reviews since Thursday for his remarkable long drives, finished with a 70 and a 267 total.

 South African Shaun Norris carded a 66 for 268 and third place in the first of three tournaments on the South African swing of the European Tour.